 But once you factor in rushing ability and the potential for an undefeated season, Quinton Flowers is the obvious choice from the AAC.

-In mid-November, Flowers had one of the best individual performances in recent history, completing 24-of-29 passes for 263 yards and two touchdowns while also rushing for 210 yards and three scores.
-The only other player in the past 17 years who completed at least 65 percent of his passes while throwing for 250 yards and rushing for another 200 was Vince Young in the 2006 Rose Bowl.
+In mid-November, Flowers had one of the best individual performances in recent history, completing 24 of 29 passes for 263 yards and two touchdowns while also rushing for 210 yards and three scores.
+The only other player in the past 17 years who completed at least 65 percent of his passes while throwing for 250 yards and rushing for another 200 was Vince Young in the 2006 Rose Bowl versus USC.

 And as was the case for Young, it wasn't garbage-time stat padding from Flowers.
-USF gave up 42 points in the game and needed every last one of those yards from its QB to win.
+USF gave up 42 points to Memphis and needed every last one of those yards from its QB to win.

-Losing leading receiver Rodney Adams and starting running back Marlon Mack could have a slight negative impact on Flowers' overall numbers early in the season, but it won't be long before this one-man wonder is racking up yards and touchdowns with a new supporting cast.
+Losing leading receiver Rodney Adams and starting running back Marlon Mack to the NFL could have a slight negative impact on Flowers' overall numbers early in the season, but it won't be long before this one-man wonder is racking up yards and touchdowns with a new supporting cast.

 Atlantic Coast Conference: Lamar Jackson, Louisville